Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 The `envs/dev.yml` file contains the list of dependencies for the primary Conda environment.
 Ensure this file is kept up-to-date as new dependencies are added (see below).

-For specific tools like DeepTMHMM and USPNet, separate environments or setups (e.g., Docker, specific Python versions) may be required.
 For USPNet, refer to its repository for installation instructions: [ml4bio/USPNet](https://github.com/ml4bio/USPNet).

 Install your pre-commit hooks: